Opioid addicts can find ways to abuse Pfizer’s Troxyca ER

 Opioid drugs have a chemical component called oxycodone, which acts as an analgesic to relieve moderate to severe pain.
 However, crushing the drugs could hasten the release of oxycodone for a sensational high associated with opiates.
 Drug firms often counteract the release of oxycodone by adding Naltrexone do their opioid drugs.
 Crushing an opioid drug that has Naltrexone will cause the Naltrexone to be released to neutralize oxycodone and dash any hopes of getting high.

-Pfizer Inc. (NYSE:PFE) has done a great job of adding Naltrexone to the composition of Troxyca ER.
+Pfizer Inc. has done a great job of adding Naltrexone to the composition of Troxyca ER.
 However, the reviewers found out that users might not need to crush Troxyca ER before releasing oxycodone.
 Users can extract oxycodone from Troxyca ER by using some conventional solvents even though some of the solvents are more readily available than others.
 The reviewers note that “Data suggest that orally administered crushed Troxyca ER Capsules is associated with some abuse potential.”

 The shares of Pfizer might swing either on Wall Street on Wednesday as investors await the reviews of a panel of outside experts who will recommend to the FDA whether to approve the drug or not.
 The FDA is not under obligation to act on the recommendation of the external experts but it rarely goes against their recommendations.